 Inpatient treatment can be beneficial for those who are dealing with a severe opioid addiction.
 Inpatient treatment may also be the best option for those who have experienced an opioid overdose.
 On the other hand, outpatient rehab may be the best option for those who have already finished residential treatment.
 Also, individuals who are dealing with a less-than-severe addiction may find that outpatient abuse treatment is the right choice for them.

-More About Treatment Options for Opioid Rehab
+More About Our Opioid Rehab Center In Illinois

 We understand the need for rehab centers that address the needs of the whole person.
 So, we take an interest in the mental and physical health of our patients.
 We work endlessly to make sure individuals achieve long-term recovery, not just a “quick fix” for addiction.